DannyFirmin/coding-question-ship/README.md

 ![Question Description](6.png)
 ![Question Description](7.png)

 Two soluction.
-Soluction.java, a more effienct (only use array) way is done by Harvey and SoluctionB (a little bit longer, used ArrayList) is done by me
+Soluction.java, a more efficient (only use array) way is done by Harvey and SoluctionB (a little bit longer, used ArrayList) is done by me